 “2017-10-05_B1W40_RP_NEG_CP01_002.d”

-“Date_batchWeek_chromatography_ionizationPolarity_filename_sequenceInjection”
+“Date_batch_chromatography_ionizationPolarity_filename_sequenceInjection”

 QualiMon uses “_” to split up the file name and obtain the metadata it needs to process and store the data from the file in the DB file.
 No fields are optional to include but are necessary for QualiMon to function properly.
 Below follows a comment of each section of the filename: